singularityhub/sregistry-cli/README.md

 ## Python Versions Under 3

-If you are looking for a version that works with Python 2.* see [this branch](https://github.com/singularityhub/sregistry-cli/releases/tag/v0.1.41), or all releases / branches prior to 0.2.0.
+If you are looking for a version that works with Python 2.* see [this branch](https://github.com/singularityhub/sregistry-cli/releases/tag/v0.1.41), or all releases/branches prior to 0.2.0.

 ## Building the RPM